Can You Cancel Health Insurance Anytime?

 Open enrollment is only reserved for buying, renewing or changing your health care insurance.
 It has no say in when you can cancel your health insurance.
 Therefore, you can cancel health insurance even when it is not open enrollment.

-To protect individuals and groups from having their insurance cancelled by the company, health insurance cancellation laws are in place.
-State laws keep in check when insurance may or may not be cancelled.
-Generally, the protections apply to all plans, including those that were in place before 2010, when the Affordable Care Act was introduced.
+Health insurance cancellation laws protect individuals and groups from having their coverage unexpectedly canceled.
+These laws, guided by state regulations, specify when insurance can or cannot be terminated.
+The protections apply to all plans, including those in place before the Affordable Care Act (ACA) was introduced in 2010.

 How To Cancel Health Insurance